- The checkout page is the most important part of the customer journey as it results directly in a sale

 Offer Guest Checkout

 Registration is a big source of customer friction.
 Allow customers to complete the purchase as a guest.
-Instead of having to complete registration forms, customers can proceed to just entering their billing information.
+Instead of having to complete registration forms, customers can proceed to just enter their billing information.

 Here we see Larq let shoppers do guest checkout or do express checkout via Amazon or GooglePay.